MatTaylorSharrow/OnTheBeach/README.md

 - I'm using QtCreator IDE, but as I'm already using Boost for the Graph library, I'll use Boost::Test to do the unit testing also, rather than QtTest.
 Reduce the dependancies.

+- Ok so let's start by defining a method signature and some tests for cases from the examples on the programming test sheet

+- Had a fight with QtCreator IDE and CMake.
+Had to create a master project for the unit tests to find the library code successfull and execute.

+- 17:00 - Stopped for food

+- 18:00 - Commited project structure changes

+- 19:00 Forced to spend time with the boss - Watched Les Miserables (TV), followed by Wolf Hall, Dinner, Bed

+Monday 16th November - 11:00am
+- So, let's define those tests.
+  - Created a test for each example from the programming test sheet.
+These will serve as our user acceptance tests.